ElectroMonarch/Bil-458/README.md

 ## Project Description

-This project implements a **Spiral Matrix** generator in C#.
+This project implements a **Spiral Matrix** generator in Java.
 The program takes an integer `n` as input and generates an `n x n` matrix filled with numbers in a spiral order.

 ## How to Run

 ### Prerequisites

-- .NET SDK (for compiling and running C# programs)
+- Java Development Kit (JDK)
-- A C# compiler (e.g., Visual Studio, Visual Studio Code, or CLI tools)
+- A Java compiler (e.g., IntelliJ IDEA, Eclipse, or CLI tools)

 ### Steps to Run